-The Company adopted the 2012 Equity Incentive Plan, as amended ("2012 Plan") in July 2012 pursuant to which 5,883,847 shares of common stock are authorized for issuance to employees, officers, directors, consultants and advisors of the Company as of December 31, 2013, of which 469,259 are outstanding.
+The Company adopted the 2012 Equity Incentive Plan, as amended ("2012 Plan") in July 2012 pursuant to which 5,883,847 shares of common stock are authorized for issuance to employees, officers, directors, consultants and advisors of the Company as of March 31, 2014, of which 2,734,625 are available for future issuance.
 The 2012 Plan provides for the grant of incentive stock options, nonstatutory stock options, rights to purchase restricted stock, stock appreciation rights, phantom stock awards and stock units.
 In connection with the issuance of restricted common stock, the Company maintains a repurchase right and shares of restricted common stock are released from such repurchase right over a period of time of continued service by the recipient.
 Recipients of incentive stock options shall be eligible to purchase shares of the Company's common stock at an exercise price equal to no less than the estimated fair value of such stock on the date of grant.
 Stock options generally vest 25% on the first anniversary of the original vesting date, with the balance vesting monthly over the remaining three years, unless they contain specific performance and/or market-based vesting provisions.
 The maximum term of stock options granted under the 2012 Plan is ten years.